onaio/kujaku/SPECIFICATION.md

         });
 ```

-2. Add point with GPS
+2. Add pointModel with GPS

 ```java
         kujakuMapView.addPoint(true, new AddPointCallback() {